How To Copyright an Image in a Few Easy Steps

 What Can Be Copyrighted?

 To understand how to copyright artwork, you need to understand how copyright works.
-Copyrights are the legal rights of the owner to copy, share, distribute, or make modifications to the intellectual property in question.
+Copyrights are the rights of the owner to copy, share, distribute, or make modifications to the intellectual property in question.
 That includes literary, dramatic, visual, or artistic works, such as:

 • Songs